cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 In free-play mode:
 - No target-based trial logic is used.
 - The subject can move the cursor freely.
+- Free-play can optionally reward joystick exploration without any target.
 - The task ends when the configured key is released.

 ## Operator View Overlay